nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Removing a task

-1. Deleting a person while all persons are being shown
+1. Removing a task while all tasks are being shown

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: All tasks (archived and active) are shown, and user is not currently cd-ed into a module.

-    1. Test case: `delete 1`<br>
+    1. Test case: `remove 1`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+       Expected: First task is deleted from the list.
+Details of the deleted task shown in the status message.

-    1. Test case: `delete 0`<br>
+    1. Test case: `remove 0`<br>
-       Expected: No person is deleted.
+       Expected: No task is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect remove commands to try: `remove`, `remove x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 1. _{ more test cases …​ }_